IBM/icse-react-assets/README.md

 #### SubnetMultiSelect

 SubnetMultiSelect is a customized IcseMultiSelect which can be used to select from a list of subnets.
+SubnetMultiSelect accepts several arguments:

+- `id`: A string of the component's id,
+- `className`: A string for inputting CSS styling classes (optional),
 - `vpc_name`: A string for the VPC which the subnets belong to (optional),
-- `subnets`: An object which contains the subnets for the given VPC
+- `subnets`: An object which contains the subnets for the given VPC,
+- `disabled`: A boolean value that will disable this component if true,
+- `name`: A string value for name of component
+- `label`: A string label value (optional),
+- `initialSelectedItems`: An array of items that are initially selected,
+- `onChange`: A function that defines what should occur when the selected items are changed

 ```js
 import { SubnetMultiSelect } from "icse-react-assets";